-The bride and groom take an exact of seven rounds with each round having recited a Vedic mantra around the ignited fire with is sacred to the ceremony.
-It is said that the vows made around the sacred fire are unbreakable, and the God of fire witnessed and has bestowed his blessings to the couple.
+The bride and groom take an exact of seven rounds.
+Each round having recited a Vedic mantra around the ignited fire is sacred to the ceremony.
+It is said that the vows made around the sacred fire are unbreakable.
+And the God of fire witnessed and has bestowed his blessings to the couple.

 The first phera or round, the bride and groom prays for good and nourishing food for their well-being.